 - Offer a variety of customer service functionalities

-1. Optimise your photos and product images
+1. Optimise your product imagery

 This will increase your web store page performance as well as your customers’ user experience.

 I would advise you to do the following:

 - Compress your images and find a balance between size and quality, especially with full-page banners.
 Adobe Photoshop is the most professional design software, but unfortunately comes at a high cost.
 Some more affordable alternatives include Affinity Photo or Luminar